ron-rivest/MIT-6.S898-climate-change/schedule.md

         * What types of experiments to scientists run on climate models?
         * How do scientists validate climate models?
         * How are climate models “parameterised” and tuned?
-        * How accurate are climate model projections of temperature?
       * TBD
   * Fri 04 Oct L08
     * Guest speaker: Raffaele Ferrari (MIT) on Ocean Dynamics and Modelling